Arrival day will be Monday, June 25th with an evening welcome party. Saturday, June 30th is departure day.

 Here Yoga & More – Drop-ins welcome, first class free.

-Reservations are always recommended during the summer months
+Reservations are always recommended during the summer months.
+Here’s a Cody Dining Guide from the Cody Chamber.

 There is a wide variety of restaurants in Cody from American, Italian, Japanese, Thai, Chinese, Steak, etc. Several are within walking distance or 5 minutes from the Holiday Inn.
 Many visitors like to be sure and at least go inside the Irma, Buffalo Bill’s hotel and restaurant names for his daughter Irma.
 It has a lot of history and character.